 The ATA International Student Award encourages the study of tapestry in a college fiber program at the undergraduate or graduate level.
 Information.

-ATA Scholarship for Tapestry Study
+Painter Brown Scholarship for Tapestry Study

 A membership award program that recognizes students who have an interest in tapestry.
-University faculty in Textile programs select students who have shown potential in using tapestry in their projects.
+University faculty in textile programs select students who have shown potential in using tapestry in their projects.
 The recipients receive a year long membership in ATA and recognition in Tapestry Topics.